The hellfire and damnation-fixated comic strips of the notorious Christian cartoonist.

-The Chick schtick was simple – a black and white (in all ways) morality tale, often following the life of a sinner as the reject the word of Christ and pay the price.
-Chick might have been a Christian, but he had a decidedly Old Testament view on sin and punishment in the after life.
+The Chick schtick was simple – a black and white (in all ways) morality tale, often following the life of a sinner as they reject the word of Christ and pay the price.
+Chick might have been a Christian, but he had a decidedly Old Testament view on sin and punishment in the afterlife.
 His work is somewhere between evangelism and out-and-out hate speech, and all the more fascinating for it.
 Reading a Chick tract is like having direct access to a deranged mind.
 I don’t doubt that he was sincere in everything he did – and that’s what makes it scary.

 Abortion was high on Chick’s list of sins as well, as you might expect, with Who Murdered Clarice being especially hysterical:

 and of course, homosexuality was a regular subject for damnation: